TOP

 Enabling video filters

 Video filters enhance graphics to make them look better than the real thing!
-You can access the video filters by going to Options > Video Filter, as so:
+You can access the video filters by going to Settings > Video Filter, as so:

 Simply select a filter on the list to enable it.
 Here are a few samples of video filters below.